snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

   import AppropriateImage from '../../../components/appropriate-image';
 ---

-Mapbox Navigation gives you all of the tools that you need to add turn-by-turn navigation to your apps.
+The Mapbox Navigation UI SDK gives you all of the tools that you need to add turn-by-turn navigation to your apps.

 Get up and running in a few minutes with our drop-in turn-by-turn navigation, or build a more custom turn-by-turn navigation app with our UI components.

 ## Install the Navigation UI SDK

 You'll need to add the Navigation UI SDK as a dependency before developing your app with the Navigation UI components.
-This dependency is different from the one used to compile the core Navigation SDK.
-When using this Navigation UI SDK, you do not need to add both dependencies.
-The UI SDK will automatically pull in the core Navigation SDK.
-Note that while we show how to insert the stable version of the SDK inside of your project, you can also use the nightly build/SNAPSHOT or the beta version if one is available.
+This dependency is different from the one used to compile the core Mapbox Navigation SDK, but it will still include everything from the core Mapbox Navigation SDK. _If you're using the Navigation UI SDK, you **don't** have to declare the Mapbox Navigation SDK as well.
+If you only declare the Navigation UI SDK in your project's Gradle file, the Mapbox Navigation SDK will automatically be included._

+Note that while we show how to insert the stable version of the Navigation UI SDK inside of your project, you can also use the nightly build/SNAPSHOT or the beta version if one is available.
+You can find the dependency given below in the MavenCentral repository.

 ```groovy
 repositories {